A-amon/Random-Quote-Generator/README.md

 This generator fetches data from https://pprathameshmore.github.io/QuoteGarden/ API.

-## User Stories
+## Features
-* I can see a random quote
-* I generate a new random quote
+* Generate a random quote
-* When I select quote author, I can see a list of quotes from them
+* View a list of quotes by author
-* I can generate a list of quotes from random author.
+* Generate new list of quotes by random author
-* I can see quote genre under the author